|Back to the Collection||Back to Home|

 The controls are lifted largely intact from the Remington 870 shotgun.
 There is the familiar cross bolt safety, just behind the trigger, as well as the slide release just in front to the right.
 Ordinarily, the slide will be locked when the gun is cocked, making the slide release necessary to check and unload the chamber.
 The pump action is cycled through a slide on the forearm.

 Unlike the classic pump action shotgun, there is no tubular magazine housed within the pump.
 Use of such a magazine precludes loading with anything but blunt nosed bullets.
 They are also rather complicated, and can be difficult to load.
 This is a drawback common to lever action rifles, with their own tubular magazines.
 The four round detachable magazine of the 760 is released by depressing a lever to the left in front of the trigger guard.
 Because this is a box style magazine, larger capacities are possible.
 Some aftermarket manufacturers make ten round magazines for this rifle, though they are not flush fitting.
+The standard, flush fitting, magazine is of four rounds.

 The bolt of this rifle is a thing of beauty.
 It is housed within a bolt carrier, and operation is somewhat reminiscent of the bolt of the M-16/AR-15 series of rifles.
 The 760 bolt has FOURTEEN locking lugs, in four rows forming an interrupted spiral pattern.
 They fit into a matching set of recesses in the chamber.
 This is similar to the interrupted thread pattern used in artillery pieces, and makes for a pretty secure lock, and a fairly smooth action.
 A close up of the bolt, chamber, and carrier is in the photo to the right.
 In the photo, the bolt is partially withdrawn from the chamber, so that you can see the details.
 The intricacy and quality of manufacture is marvelous to behold.
 They don't make them like this any more - literally.
 The newer models (7600 and Model 6) have only three locking lugs.